Botnet Forensics – An Introduction

 2. Botnet Forensic Investigator:

-This is the second phase in Botnet Forensics Framework.
-This phase focusses on –
+This is the second phase of the Botnet Forensics Framework.
+This phase focuses on –

 - Identifying whether the system is compromised or it is infected.